irpacn/OsintifyX/README.md

 ## Disclaimer

-+ This tool is intended for educational and ethical purposes only.
-The developers of OsintifyX are not responsible for any misuse or illegal activities carried out with this tool.
-Use it responsibly and respect the privacy of others.
++ This Tool is Not 100% Accurate so it can fail somtimes.
+Also this tool is made for educational and research purposes only, i do not assume any kind of responsibility for any imprope use of this tool.

 ## Contribution